 We have a strong supplier base, particularly for key components required to manufacture our product, as well as strong relationships with our key contract equipment manufacturer.
-Our suppliers are fundamental to the quality of the products we offer our customers and it is therefore important to deal with suppliers who are committed to us and our values.
+Our suppliers are fundamental to the quality and timely delivery of the products we offer our customers and it is therefore important to deal with suppliers who are committed to us and our values.

-· How we engaged
+How we engaged

 The Board indirectly engages with suppliers through our procurement team, who are responsible for our supply chain relationships.
-In addition, the Executive Directors engaged directly with suppliers to ensure continuity of long lead time items, and to negotiate best payment terms with suppliers.
-They engaged with our suppliers through physical visits where possible (via the CyanConnode team in India) and through regular virtual meetings in the absence of physical visits prevented by the pandemic
+In addition, the Executive Directors engaged directly with suppliers and distributors to ensure continuity of long lead time items, and to negotiate best payment terms with suppliers.
+They engaged with our suppliers through physical visits where possible (in both the UK and India) and through reciprocal visits to each other's offices, as well as virtual meetings.